The Platform Risk Assessment Becomes the Feed's Confession

 The DSA risk assessment is a crude but important interruption in that loop.
 It says the platform must stop presenting itself as a neutral mirror.
 It must name the risks produced by its own design, keep supporting documents, submit to audits, provide data access, and adapt systems when mitigation is required.

-That does not make the state an oracle of truth.
+That does not make the state an arbiter of truth.
 It does not make regulators immune to political pressure.
 It does not make platforms honest by default.
 But it creates a contested record where before there was often a public-relations surface and an internal dashboard.

 The deeper lesson is institutional.
 A society governed by feeds needs more than media literacy.
 It needs risk literacy at the level of infrastructure: who ranked this, who profited, who measured harm, who saw the logs, who audited the claims, who could appeal, who could study the system, and what changed after the warning signs appeared?